natenka/pyneng-book-en/docs/source/exercises/23_exercises.rst

 Task 23.1a
 ~~~~~~~~~~~~~

-Copy and change IPaddress class from task 23.1.
+Copy and modify the IPAddress class from task 23.1.

-Add two string views for IPaddress class instances.
-What line views should look like is defined in the following output:
+Add two string views for instances of the IPAddress class.

-Instance creation
+How string representations should look like should be determined from
+the output below.

+An example of creating an instance of a class:

 .. code:: python